Bi-Temporal Memory

 Three retrieval methods correspond to three questions:

-# What is true at day 2? (active records only)
+# What is true at day 2? (current active records only)

 mem.retrieve_valid_at(at=day2, subject="client:42") # → "high"